wearedevx/keystone/cli/doc/ks_restore.md

 ## ks restore

-Restore secrets and files from keystone created backup.
+Restores secrets and files from keystone created backup

 ### Synopsis

-Restore secrets and files from keystone created backup.
+Restores secrets and files from keystone created backup.
 This will override all the data you have stored locally.

 ```